GeraudMM/AttractionDistanceGame/README.md

 - `4` - Turn a bit to the right

 #### Trained Agents
 For each generation we train multiple agents simultaneously.
-Here we have 8*10 training in the same time
+Here we have 8*10 training in the same time.
+The purple ones are the Hunter and the green ones are the hunted.
+When a hunted is reach, it pop in an other location of its cell.
 ![](https://github.com/GeraudMM/AttractionDistanceGame/blob/master/AttractionDistanceGame.png)

 During an episode of training, we have 8*10*2 agents trying to stay alive.
 Once the generation ends, we choose the bests ones in both sides and duplicate them with a genetic algorithm that provide mutation on the neurals networks.